 Our house was moved out of the floodplain two years ago, and so these beds around the house are relatively new.
 I had saved a lot of the plants from the old beds around the house to put in these new beds, along with seedlings, divisions, and of course, new acquisitions!
 These pictures were taken over the last month.

-In front of the house there is 'Pee Wee' Oak-Leaved Hydrangea with an underplanting of White Wood Aster and Catmint and a 'Potter's Purple' Butterfly Bush on the northwest corner.
-The hydrangea didn't do much at first, (I thought of replacing them with Virginia Sweetspire) but they woke up and were full of flowers late this year.
-This bed is very straightforward, but with a lot going on everywhere else, I wanted this bed to be straightforward.
+In front of the house there is 'Pee Wee' oakleaf hydrangea with an underplanting of white wood aster and catmint and a 'Potter's Purple' butterfly bush on the northwest corner.
+The hydrangea didn't do much at first, (I thought of replacing them with Virginia sweetspire) but they woke up and were full of flowers late this year.
+This bed is very straightforward, but with a lot going on everywhere else, I wanted this bed to be simple.

 I have Buddleia all around the house.
 The south and west sides of the house are more plain than the front and east side (with the chimney), so I wanted fast-growing shrubs, and I love purple, so Buddleia seemed a natural choice.